microsoft/botframework-solutions/docs/_docs/solution-accelerators/tutorials/enable-proactive-notifications/4-virtual-assistant.md

 #### NOTE

-After you've made all these changes to your bot, please be sure to deploy your latest bot code to the azure web app that hosts the bot application.
-The Proactive Notification will only work on your azure bot.
-A local hosted bot wouldn't be able to receive a notification when it's produced.
+After you've made the above changes to your bot, please be sure to deploy the latest bot code to it's hosted Azure Web App.
+The Proactive Notification will only work on an Azure bot over the Direct Line channel (a locally-hosted bot is unable to receive the notifications).